In This Article

 Most people aren’t prepared for dental emergencies, which is why they start panicking and often worsen the situation.
 As such, you must determine a plan of action for handling dental emergencies.
 First, you must breathe deeply and remain calm to accurately assess the nature of your dental emergency.
 If you have any irritation or swelling, rinse with salt and warm water.
 If you have any swelling or bleeding, apply cold compresses to minimize the pain.
 If an adult tooth has been knocked out, hold the tooth by its crown, rinse it with warm water gently, and place it in an airtight container with some milk and saltwater.
 Knocked-out teeth can be reattached if you see an emergency dentist immediately, but the chance of restoring the tooth significantly decreases after an hour.
 As such, you must contact an emergency dentist and go to their dental clinic immediately.

-What are the best payment options for emergency dental care?
+What are the best payment options for dental emergency no insurance?

 The best way to pay for emergency dental care is through insurance plans.
 Most dental insurance plans cover dental emergencies, either partially or completely.
 Furthermore, you should ideally enroll in PPO dental insurance plans, such as Aetna Dental PPO or Delta Dental PPO.
 Once you’ve enrolled in a PPO dental insurance plan, you can find an in-network dentist who accepts your insurance plan.
 PPO dentists have standardized rates for all treatments, and they’re not allowed to “balance-bill” their patients, so you know exactly what you’ll pay them.
 Furthermore, PPO dentists charge a discounted rate, removing the hassle of applying for claims later.